pravindesai/DynamicFormForTabletJetpack/README.md

 # DynamicFormForTabletJetpack
-Jetpack project for tablets to create Dynamic server driven UI/Forms
+Jetpack compose project for tablets to create Dynamic server driven UI/Forms

 Forms can be build from https://formbuilder.online/